growthbook/growthbook-elixir/README.md

 - Comparisons with `undefined` are implemented by using `:undefined`
 - Function names are converted to `snake_case`, and `is_` prefix is replaced with a `?` suffix
 - Instead of classes, a Context struct is used (similar to `%Plug.Conn{}` in `plug`)
-- There may be some discrepancies between handling of Truthy values between the JS and Elixir SDKs (if you notice this, a issue, or better, a PR is welcome)

 ## What is GrowthBook?